 Various sources tend to give slightly different advice regarding ideal spacing.
 When in doubt, follow the recommendations of more experienced indoor growers and, if possible, find experts who specialize in growing the particular crop in question.
-Marijuana has different light and temperature requirements than garden vegetables, for example, so the information available on generalists’ sites may not be accurate.
+Bhang has different light and temperature requirements than garden vegetables, for example, so the information available on generalists’ sites may not be accurate.

 As a general rule, the stronger a light is, the more room growers will need to leave above their plants’ canopies.
 That’s why it’s wise to purchase lighting systems that can be moved up and down as plants grow, are harvested, and are replaced by seedlings.
 Experienced growers use PAR vs distance charts like the example below to determine more precise light spacing.

 Some also increase their yields by altering spacing during each phase of plant growth or even use specialized software programs to optimize their grow rooms’ layouts.
 All that is a little beyond the scope of an article about choosing grow lights, but those who find themselves drawn into the fascinating world of indoor plant cultivation may want to research these subjects further once they’ve gotten the basics down.